itbench-hub/ITBench-Scenarios/sre/docs/AnsibleJumpstart.md

 This is the part of the incident definition that actually effects change to the running scenario.
 By way of example, let's consider [incident_1]()

-In the example of incident_1.The first block looks like this:
+In the example of incident_1.
+The first block looks like this:

 <img src="incident_1_tasks_21feb2025.png" />